Azure/terraform-azurerm-avm-res-network-loadbalancer/README.md

   - `lock_type_if_not_inherited`: (Optional) An optional string to determine what kind of lock will be placed on the public IP is not inherited from the Load Balancer
   - `inherit_tags`: (Optional) An optional boolean to determine if the public IP will inherit tags from the Load Balancer.
   - `edge_zone`: (Optional) An optional string that specifies the Edge Zone within the Azure Region where this public IP should exist.
 Changing this forces a new Public IP to be created.
   - `zones`: (Optional) An optional list of strings that contains the availability zone to allocate the public IP in.
-Chaning this forces a new resource to be created.
+Changing this forces a new resource to be created.

   Example Input:
   ```terraform